MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-creating-a-template-by-using-content-controls.md

      [!code-vb[Trin_ContentControlTemplateWalkthrough#5](../vsto/codesnippet/VisualBasic/ContentControlTemplateWalkthrough/ThisDocument.vb#5)]
      [!code-csharp[Trin_ContentControlTemplateWalkthrough#5](../vsto/codesnippet/CSharp/ContentControlTemplateWalkthrough/ThisDocument.cs#5)]

-## Creating a Content Control That Displays the Building Blocks
+## Create a content control that displays the building blocks
  Create a content control that provides access to the building blocks (that is, the tables) that you created earlier.
 Users can click this control to add the tables to the document.

-#### To create a content control that displays the building blocks
+### To create a content control that displays the building blocks

 1. Add the following code to the `ThisDocument_Startup` method of the `ThisDocument` class, after the code that you added in the previous step.
 This code initializes the <xref:Microsoft.Office.Tools.Word.BuildingBlockGalleryContentControl> object that you declared earlier.
-The <xref:Microsoft.Office.Tools.Word.BuildingBlockGalleryContentControl> displays all building blocks that are defined in the category **Employee and Customer Information** and that have the building block type Microsoft.Office.Interop.Word.WdBuildingBlockTypes.wdTypeCustom1.
+The <xref:Microsoft.Office.Tools.Word.BuildingBlockGalleryContentControl> displays all building blocks that are defined in the category **Employee and Customer Information** and that have the building block type `Microsoft.Office.Interop.Word.WdBuildingBlockTypes.wdTypeCustom1`.

      [!code-vb[Trin_ContentControlTemplateWalkthrough#6](../vsto/codesnippet/VisualBasic/ContentControlTemplateWalkthrough/ThisDocument.vb#6)]
      [!code-csharp[Trin_ContentControlTemplateWalkthrough#6](../vsto/codesnippet/CSharp/ContentControlTemplateWalkthrough/ThisDocument.cs#6)]

-## Testing the Project
+## Test the project
  Users can click the building block gallery controls in the document to insert the employee table or the customer feedback table.
 Users can type or select responses in the content controls in both of the tables.
 Users can modify other parts of the customer feedback table, but they should not be able to modify other parts of the employee table.

-#### To test the employee table
+### To test the employee table

-1. Press F5 to run the project.
+1. Press **F5** to run the project.

 2. Click **Choose your first building block** to display the first building block gallery content control.